Dancing with getKanban (Using POLCA)

 The control chart shows that it takes roughly six days for all existing items to flow out of the system.
 The effect of the new rules (POLCA style WIP limits) is seen starting from day 15.

 On average the charts show a lead time of 3 days, starting from day 18.
 This is also clearly visible on the lead time distribution chart and on the narrow cumulative flow diagram.

 The number of items produced by the project is 24 items in 24 days.
 This is equal to the throughput as measured using the standard set of rules.

 Work In Progress

 The total number of items in progress in only 3 to 4 items.
 This is less than half of the items as seen in the simulation run using the standard set of rules.

 Note: The cumulative flow diagram clearly shows the 3-day billing day and replenishment (step-wise increments of black and purple lines).

-As described in my blog ‘One change at a time‘ [Rij15] getting feedback from improvements/changes that effect the flow of the system take some time before the system settles in the new stable state.
+As described in my blog post, “One Change at a Time,” getting feedback from improvements/changes that affect the flow of the system takes some time, because it takes some time before the system settles into the new stable state.

-With POLCA it is expected that this learning cycle can be shortened.
-In running the game the control charts show that it takes approximately 12 days before the system reaches the stable state, whereas with the POLCA set of rules this is reached in half the time.
+With POLCA, you can expect the learning cycle to be shortened.
+In running the game, the control charts show that it takes approximately 12 days before the system reaches the stable state, whereas with the POLCA set of rule this is reached in half the time.